-Symbol Message Description for F Green symbol A speed has been set. for F White symbol ACC is in standby mode but no speed has been set. Ŕ - Standard cruise control has been selected manually. - Set ESC to Normal to enable Cruise ACC cannot be put in active mode until the stability system is switched normal operating mode, see Stability system - introduction (p.
-169) for more information. - Cruise control Cancel- led ACC has been automatically switched off.
-The driver has to regulate the vehicle's speed/distance to the vehicle ahead. - Cruise control Unavail- able ACC cannot be put in active mode.
-This may be due to:high brake temperaturethe radar sensor is obstructed (by heavy rain, snow, etc.) Radar blocked See manual ACC has been temporarily disconnected because the radar is obstructed in some way and cannot detect other vehicles.
+Symbol Message Description 4 ₹ 7 Green symbol A speed has been set.
+4 F White symbol ACC is in standby mode but no speed has been set. ろ - Standard cruise control has been selected manually. - Set ESC to Normal to enable Cruise ACC cannot be put in active mode until the stability system is switched normal operating mode, see Stability system - introduction (p.
+174) for more information. - Cruise control Cancelled ACC has been automatically switched off.
+The driver has to regulate the vehicle's speed/distance to the vehicle ahead. - Cruise control Unavaila- ACC cannot be put in active mode.
+This may be due to: ble high brake temperature the radar sensor is obstructed (by heavy rain, snow, etc.) • Radar blocked See manual ACC has been temporarily disconnected because the radar is obstructed in some way and cannot detect other vehicles.
 In this situation, the driver can switch to standard cruise control, see Toggling between ACC and CC (standard Cruise Control) (p.
-178) See Adaptive Cruise Control - limitations (p.
-188) for information on the radar sensor's limitations.
+182) See Adaptive Cruise Control - limitations (p.
+193) for information on the radar sensor's limitations.

-Symbol Message Description - Cruise control Service required ACC is not functioning.
-Contact a trained and qualified Volvo service technician. - Press Brake To hold + an audible signal The vehicle is at a standstill and ACC will release the brakes before the parking brake engages to keep the vehicle stopped but a problem with the parking brake means that the vehicle may begin to roll.
+Symbol Message Description - Cruise control Service ACC is not functioning. required Contact a trained and qualified Volvo service technician. - Press Brake To hold + an audible signal The vehicle is at a standstill and ACC will release the brakes before the parking brake engages to keep the vehicle stopped but a problem with the parking brake means that the vehicle may begin to roll.
 The driver will have to apply the brakes.
-The message will remain in the display and the audible signal will continue until the driver applies the brakes or presses the accelerator pedal. - Below 30 km/h Only following This is displayed if you try to activate ACC at speeds below approx. 18 mph (30 km/h) without a vehicle ahead within range (approx. 100 ft/30 meters).
+The message will remain in the display and the audible signal will continue until the driver applies the brakes or presses the accelerator pedal. - Below 30 km/h Only fol- lowing This is displayed if you try to activate ACC at speeds below approx. 18 mph (30 km/h) without a vehicle ahead within range (approx. 100 ft/30 meters).